 - Preheat oven to 375° F.

-- Slice the onion into thin strips and saute in a 10″ cast iron skillet along with 1 Tablespoon of oil and 1 Tablespoon of butter.
+- Slice the onion into thin strips and saute in a 10″ cast iron skillet along with 1 tablespoon of oil and 1 tablespoon of butter.
 Season generously with salt as it will help the onion sweat and caramelize.
 Allow to saute for 35-40 minutes until very tender, stirring frequently until a deep brown color is achieved.
 Set aside ¼ cup of the onions.

 - Add the sliced mushrooms and cook for an additional 5 minutes or until all the liquid has been released and evaporated.